-&lt;sup>9 Iceland has separate provisions in the regulation for small-scale production, defined as installations below 100 MW.
+10 Iceland has separate provisions in the regulation for small-scale production, defined as installations below 100 MW.

+Support businesses Examples of support of several MNOK 60 öre/kWh feed-in (if same connection point, <100 A, max 18000 SEK/y, max same feed-in as outtake).
+Investment support renewable energy for farmers, 40% of investments Up to 25% investment subsidy available for renewable energy technologies and energy efficiency investments.
+New technologies may be grant-ed higher subsidies.
+No public investment support for smaller units.
 General support schemes Electricity certificates /GOs practically inaccessible Investment support solar PV (30% of inv. cost up to 37000 + VAT/ kW, max.
 1.2 MSEK).
 Electricity cert., one cert. per MWh for 15 years, market-based price.
-GOs practically inaccessible GOs practically inaccessible Technology-neutral national tendering scheme where larger units can apply.
-Other relevant regulation Easy licensing/ authorization + building regulation ROT - 30% support of installation cost (for example appr.
+Some opportunities to receive GOs GOs practically inaccessible (traded in MW) Technology-neutral national tendering scheme where larger units can apply.
+GOs practically inaccessible Other relevant regulation Easy licensing/ authorization + building regulation Reduced labour costs for houseolds- 30% support of installation cost (for example appr.
 9% of total cost for solar PV panel installation).
-Municipal efforts Tax deduction for craft costs up to 12200 DKK per person which can be used when installing RES, ex.
+Municipal efforts Tax deduction for labour costs.
+Up to 45% tax credit for the labour cost Tax deduction for labour costs up to 12200 DKK per person which can be used when installing RES, ex.
 PV